How to use PowerShell to get locked out Active Directory user accounts report

 - You will not be able to use PowerShell to get locked user accounts if you do not have enough privileges in the AD domains from which you wish to generate this report.
 With ADManager Plus, as all permissions are granted to users via custom-roles, which apply only in the product, there is no need to elevate users' or technicians' privileges in native AD.

 - To export locked out AD users report in a different format or to change the storage location, the PowerShell script has to be modified.
-ADManager Plus offers built-in Export as option which allows you to export the report to CSV, PDF, HTML, or CSV format with just mouse-clicks.
+ADManager Plus offers built-in Export as option which allows you to export the report to CSV, PDF, HTML, or XLSX format with just mouse-clicks.

 - To search the generated report for any specific record or data, the PowerShell script doesn't offer any option.
 It also doesn't offer any option to manage the user accounts from the report.
 ADManager Plus on the other hand offers a built-in search and on-the-fly management actions in all its reports to locate any user easily and move, enable/disable, delete, or reset the desired accounts or modify their attributes, right from the reports.